Dissipative processes at the acoustic horizon

-\mm{Black holes (BHs) are perfect playgrounds for quantum mechanics and general relativity given their understanding requires both~\cite{Hawking:1975vcx}.} Present quantum technologies provide accurately controllable platforms where analogue (sonic) BHs~\cite{Unruh:1980cg} can be realized~\cite{Steinhauer,Chin2017, MunozdeNova:2018fxv,Chin2019} and investigated in one-to-one correspondence with precise theoretical predictions.
-The latter have the advantage that can be based either on quantum fluid-dynamics, just hinging on very general conservation laws and symmetries~\cite{Barcelo:2005fc,Mannarelli:2008jq,Carusotto,Mannarelli:2020ebs}, or on microscopic theories of interacting matter based on accurately known microscopic Hamiltonians~\cite{zwerger2011bcs}, or both.
-The gravity analogue approach can best provide hints on those characteristics that can be considered as universal, i.e. independent of the underlying microscopic structure, with the advantage of probing the essential ideas in combined, on-purpose designed, theoretical and experimental efforts, and the disadvantage of hardly having clues on the microscopic-dependent details.
+Black holes (BHs) are perfect playgrounds for quantum mechanics and general relativity given their understanding requires both~\cite{Hawking:1975vcx}.
+Present quantum technologies provide accurately controllable platforms where analogue (sonic) BHs~\cite{Unruh:1980cg} can be realized~\cite{Steinhauer,Chin2017, MunozdeNova:2018fxv,Chin2019} and investigated in one-to-one correspondence with precise theoretical predictions.
+The latter have the advantage that can be based either on quantum fluid-dynamics, just hinging on very general conservation laws and symmetries~\cite{Barcelo:2005fc, Mannarelli:2008jq, Carusotto, Mannarelli:2020ebs}, or on microscopic theories of interacting matter based on accurately known microscopic Hamiltonians~\cite{zwerger2011bcs}.
+The gravity analogue approach can best provide hints on those properties of systems that can be considered as universal, i.e. independent of the underlying microscopic structure, with the advantage of probing the essential ideas in combined, on-purpose designed, theoretical and experimental efforts, and the disadvantage of hardly providing clues on the microscopic-dependent details.

-A number of BHs concepts have been investigated within an analogue-gravity approach, especially regarding the observation of Hawking radiation and temperature~\cite{Steinhauer,Chin2019, Unruh:1980cg,Visser:1997ux}, all supporting the universal nature of these concepts.
-One of the most striking predictions of universal behavior concerns the shear viscosity-to-entropy density ratio $\eta/s$, bounded by the KSS value $\eta /s \geq 1/4\pi$\mc{.
-Called after Kovtun, Son and Starinets who first derived it within the AdS/CFT correspondence~\cite{Kovtun:2004de}, the KSS bound has been} independently worked out in Rindler causal horizon in flat spacetime~\cite{Chirco:2009dc, Chirco:2010xx}.
+A number of BHs concepts have been investigated within an analogue-gravity approach, especially regarding the observation of Hawking radiation and temperature~\cite{Steinhauer,Chin2019, Unruh:1980cg,Visser:1997ux}, all supporting the universal nature of the corresponding ideas.
+One of the most striking predictions of universal behavior concerns the shear viscosity-to-entropy density ratio $\eta/s$, that is conjectured to satisfy the so-called KSS bound $\eta /s \geq 1/4\pi$.
+Called after Kovtun, Son and Starinets who first derived it within the AdS/CFT correspondence~\cite{Kovtun:2004de}, the KSS bound has been independently worked out in Rindler causal horizon in flat spacetime~\cite{Chirco:2009dc, Chirco:2010xx}.
 The speed of light not appearing in the bound, the KSS conjecture seems to be valid for all real fluids, relativistic and not, and can be extended to classical fluids.
-The highly debated question here arises, on which are the necessary conditions for the fluid to provide the minimum $\eta/s$ value, just hinging on quantum mechanics~\cite{zwerger2011bcs}.
+The highly debated question here arises, on which are the necessary conditions for the fluid to provide the minimum $\eta/s$ value, just hinging on quantum mechanics~\cite{Rupak:2007vp, zwerger2011bcs, Adams:2012th}.